Pratley DNA Study

 Results so far: Applying the DNA data to the known branches

-At the top of the graph is the tree of mutations from the supposed
+At the top of the graph is the tree of mutations from the proposed

 "original" Pratley markers.
 At the bottom of the graph are the known